SuzeShardlow/SuzeShardlow.github.io/_posts/2020-05-29-online-lean-coffee-on-zero-budget.md

 comments: true
 ---

-Due to the online tooling required, remote kanbanning is tricky if you don't have money to spend on it.
+Due to the online tooling required, remote real-time kanbanning is tricky if you don't have money to spend on it.
 But we needed it for the [Lean Coffee](https://www.meetup.com/Ladies-of-Code-UK/events/270677983/) events we wanted to run.

 Figuring this out was fun, especially as we organise [Ladies Of Code London](https://www.meetup.com/Ladies-of-Code-UK) on a **voluntary** basis and thus have no budget.
 (We pay for our Zoom fees out of our own pockets, for example.)
 Understandably, all the online sticky-note **collaboration tools** require a £subscription, with some offering a free trial.